Russell M. Nelson: Early life and education

-Russell M. Nelson was born on September 9, 1924, in Salt Lake City, Utah, to Floss Edna (née Anderson; 1893–1983) and Marion Clavar Nelson (1897–1990).
-He had two sisters, Marjory E. (1920–2016) and Enid (1926–2019), and a brother, Robert H. (1931–2014).
+Nelson was born on September 9, 1924, at Holy Cross Hospital in Salt Lake City, Utah, to Floss Edna (née Anderson) and Marion Clavar Nelson.
+He had two sisters, Marjory and Enid, and a brother, Robert.
 Nelson's father was a reporter for the Deseret News and later became general manager of Gillham Advertising, Utah's earliest advertising agency.
-His parents were not active in the Latter-day Saint faith while he was a youth, but they did send him to Sunday School, and he was baptized a member of the LDS Church at age 16.
+His parents were not active in the Latter-day Saint faith while he was a youth, but they did send him to Sunday school, and he was baptized a member of the church at age sixteen.

 Nelson studied at LDS Business College in his mid-teens (concurrently with high school enrollment) and worked as an assistant secretary at a bank.
-He graduated from high school at age 16 and enrolled at the University of Utah, graduating in 1945 with a Bachelor of Arts and Phi Beta Kappa membership.
-While at the University of Utah, he was a member of the Beta Epsilon chapter of Sigma Chi and Owl and Key.
-Nelson then attended the University of Utah School of Medicine, graduating with a Doctor of Medicine degree in 1947 ranked first in his class.
-Nelson began his first year of medical school while still an undergraduate, and completed the four-year MD program in only three years.
+He graduated from East High School at age sixteen and enrolled at the University of Utah, where he was a member of the Beta Epsilon chapter of Sigma Chi and Owl and Key.
+He graduated in 1945 with a bachelor's degree and Phi Beta Kappa membership.
+He then attended the University of Utah School of Medicine, graduating with a Doctor of Medicine degree in 1947, ranked first in his class.
+He began his first year of medical school while still an undergraduate, and he completed the four-year MD program in only three years.

 After medical school, Nelson went to the University of Minnesota for his medical residency.
-While at Minnesota, he was a member of surgeon Clarence Dennis's pioneering research team developing the heart-lung machine that in April 1951 supported the first human open-heart surgery using cardiopulmonary bypass.
-Nelson received a PhD from Minnesota in 1954 for his research contributions.
+He became a member of the research team of surgeon Clarence Dennis developing the heart-lung machine that in April 1951 supported the first human open-heart surgery using cardiopulmonary bypass.
+Nelson received a Ph.D. from Minnesota in 1954 for his research contributions.